axin233/CV_suturing/README.md

 The algorithm detection results have been used in the following papers:
 > Shayan, A. M., Singh, S., Gao, J., Groff, R. E., Bible, J., Eidt, J. F., ... & Singapogu, R. (2023).
 Measuring hand movement for suturing skill assessment: A simulation-based study.
 Surgery, 174(5), 1184-1192.

 > Singh, S., Shayan, A. M., Gao, J., Bible, J., Groff, R. E., & Singapogu, R. (2023).
 Objective and automated quantification of instrument handling for open surgical suturing skill assessment: A simulation-based study.
-OJEMB. (unpublished)
+OJEMB. (in press)

 More papers will be coming soon! :hugs: